 Pepe’s Cafe is Key West’s oldest eating establishment, since 1909.
 The old-school menu of eggs and grits is as classic as the funky atmosphere at this Caroline Street shack.
 Pepe’s home fries are outstanding, so are the crowds awaiting a table here, though most are chill while waiting and sipping on fresh squeezed boozy breakfast beverages.
 Pepe’s also serves cheap delicious Gulf Oysters at dinner time.

-Harpoon Harry’s next door is a Key West’s best blue plate diner style eatery with friendly crew and fun memorabilia, perfect if Pepe’s is overflowing.
+Harpoon Harry’s next door is a Key West best blue-plate diner style eatery with friendly crew and fun memorabilia, perfect if Pepe’s is overflowing.
 Biscuits with Sausage Gravy, Omelettes and Eggs Bene are a few satisfying staples, with Bloody Harry.
 Harry’s is also a liquor store, pretty handy… you never have to sober up here.

-Blue Heaven is heavenly for home cooked Key West breakfast or lunch, or dinner “under the stars”.
+Blue Heaven is heavenly for home-cooked Key West breakfast or lunch, or dinner “under the stars”.
 Local lobster and shrimp, grits, you name it – there’s even live music on the outdoor stage while you savor your repast in the casual courtyard under a canopy of mahogany trees.
 Don’t mind the roosters, the cats, everyone is welcome at this heaven.
-Blue Heaven is beyond casual, and multi-cultural, like its delicious menu, with a true Caribbean vibe, in Key West’s Bahama village.
+Blue Heaven is beyond casual, and multi-cultural, like its delicious menu, true Caribbean tastes, in Key West’s Bahama village.

 For a Bloody Mary with a view, Schooner Wharf Bar is a divey outdoor bar at Key West Bight, overlooking the docks and a few dreamy yachts at the historic seaport.
 Live music is frequent at Schooners, so are locals – always a good sign.